 Do you grind your teeth?
 If you do, then you have Bruxism.
 Bruxism is the involuntary action of grinding your teeth, especially during sleep.
 It’s reminiscent of people who bite their nails.
-They are completely unaware of their actions.
+They are entirely unaware of their actions.

 What happens with Bruxism?

-- Cause severe damage to the gums
+• Cause severe damage to the gums

-- Cause weakening of the teeth to the point of fracturing
+• Cause weakening of the teeth to the point of fracturing

 Contact us if you suffer from Bruxism.
 We can help.